 GSD14 involving mutations in the PGM1 gene, has been reclassified as the congenital disorder of glycosylation, CDG1T.

 GSD15 (glycogenin deficiency) – Muscle –

 Phosphoglycerate kinase 1 deficiency – Anaemia and Muscle forms –

 Go to NIH Genetics Home Reference

-Fanconi-Bickel disease (hepatorenal glycogenosis with renal Fanconi syndrome); used to referred to as GSD11 but that is no longer the case.
+Fanconi-Bickel disease (hepatorenal glycogenosis with renal Fanconi syndrome); used to be referred to as a type of GSD11 but that is no longer the case.